 • Propylene glycol is linked to cancer, reproductive damage, and extreme skin irritation, and is often used in toothpastes to give them a smooth texture.

 I definitely recommend choosing fluoride-free toothpaste, but as I mentioned, toothpaste has to be more than fluoride-free in order to be safe.
-Below is a list of the toothpaste brands that are considered Good Stuff.
+Below is a list of the toothpaste brands that are considered Best Stuff and Good Stuff.

 Unfortunately, many “natural” toothpaste contain concerning ingredients similar to what’s found in conventional toothpastes, such as: